MoAh1/Fine-Tuning-LLMs-/export_gguf_documentation.md

 ```python
 fine_tuned_model.save_pretrained("./finetunedmodel_finall")
 ```
-This saves the fine-tuned model locally in a specified directory.
+This saves the fine-tuned model locally in the finetunedmodel_finall directory.

 ## Save the Tokenizer
 ```python